 - a for-fee AP Cornell hangtag, valid in any accessible parking space as well as most permit-restricted parking spaces on campus.

 - Daily Decision parking areas are deeply discounted; prices range from under $1 - $4.50.
 The perimeter parking areas are near TCAT bus stops.
 Daily Decision parking gives commuters access to low-cost, short-term options for occasional parking needs.
 For use through the ParkMobile app, this option gives greater flexibility than a traditional annual or semester permit and the convenience of contactless self-service.

 Short-term Parking Options

-Retirees who return to work at the university may retain their free permit option.
-Any other permit would be purchased at the current employee rate.
-Permit ownership is not transferable; it is intended for use only by the person to whom it was issued.
+- Permit ownership is not transferable; it is intended for use only by the person it was issued.

 - Eligibility for certain privileges will be determined by the employee’s status in Workday, the University’s human resource system.
 Please allow time for status updates.